The Box (Australian TV series): Cast notes

 Peter Regan, who played the part of TV host Gary Burke, went on to become host of ABC's Quest variety series in 1976–78.

 Scriptwriters

-Key writers for the early episodes included Tom Hegarty, Don Battye and Jonathan Dawson.
+Key writers for the early episodes included Tom Hegarty (born c.
+1934-1935 - 22 September 2023), Don Battye and Jonathan Dawson.

 Awards

 George Mallaby won the Best Australian Actor-National Logie Award in 1975 for his portrayal of television executive Paul Donovan in The Box.

 Paul Karo won the Best Australian Actor-National Logie Award in 1976 for his portrayal of gay producer Lee Whiteman.

 Feature film

 A 1975 feature film, The Box, was produced based on the series, and featuring much of the same cast.
 The film also features Graham Kennedy playing himself, and Cornelia Frances in the key role of Dr. S. M. Winter, an efficiency expert brought in to improve operations at UCV-12.

+A DVD release of the feature film was announced in 2023 and was made available on 1 February 2024.

 DVD releases

 In late 2014 Volume 1 of The Box, featuring a selection of episodes from the first year, was released by Crawford Productions.
 In 2015 Volume 2, which features another selection of episodes from the first year of the series, was released.
 The releases are described as containing a "selection" of episodes due to a small number of episodes that are excluded as the original tapes were missing or damaged.
 Each release contains the equivalent of 50 thirty-minute episodes (the first episode is feature length).
 From the first DVD of 50 episodes, six are excluded as they were missing or damaged.
 One episode is missed in volumes 2's run of 50 episodes.

 The run of episodes continues in Volume 3 which was released in September 2015.
 Volume 3 contains 50 episodes and there are no missing episodes in this run.
 Volume 4 was released in January 2017, also with no missing episodes.

-After a six year hiatus, Crawfords have confirmed Volume 5 will be released during the first half of 2023.
+After more than a six year hiatus, Crawfords released Volume 5 at the end of September 2023.
+Volume 6 of the series was released through Crawfords in October 2023 and Volume 7 was released in December 2023.
+A further seven volumes are still to be released as of February 2024.
+The Box movie was released in February 2024.

+October 11, 2024 sees the final Volume 14 of The Box TV series released.